First Quarter on

 Lunation 58 / 1011

-The Moon is 8 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 8 days young and navigating through the first part of the current synodic month.
 This is lunation 58 of Meeus index or 1011 from Brown series.

 Synodic month length 29.51 days